JoJoJet/bevy-trait-query/README.md

 <!-- cargo-rdme start -->

-Lets say you have a trait that you wanna implement for some of your components.
+Let's say you have a trait that you want to implement for some of your components.

 ```rust
 /// Components that display a message when hovered.